 - Web Design

 I am still no master at any of those, but I do now have at least more than a passing awareness of them and have actually implemented and continue to learn more about these skills.
 I have spent hours reading books, other blog posts and experimenting.
-Ironically one of the best books I read on SEO is without doubt Search Engine Optimization For Dummies (For Dummies (Computers)), the steps, strategies and process contained in the book are still very relevant today.
+Ironically one of the best books I read on SEO is without doubt SEO For Dummies, the steps, strategies and process contained in the book are still very relevant today.
 This being despite the fact, that most SEO’s proclaim that the world of SEO is constantly changing.

 The truth is, the basics don’t change only the tactics of manipulation and trickery change.
 I have just focused on learning and incorporating the basics.